yongning0310/tp/docs/DeveloperGuide.md

 How the parsing works:
 * When called upon to parse a user command, the `InternshipBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `CreateCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `CreateCommand`) which the `InternshipBookParser` returns back as a `InternshipCommand` object.
-* All `XYZCommandParser` classes (e.g., `CreateCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `CreateCommandParser`, `DeleteCommandParser`, ...) inherit from the `InternshipParser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component
 **API** : [`InternshipModel.java`](https://github.com/AY2324S1-CS2103T-W17-1/tp/blob/master/src/main/java/seedu/address/model/InternshipModel.java)